 About the Author

-Carolyn Sokol writes about issues that may affect small businesses such as human resources, hr management software, and HRIS programs.
-She is a founder of PEOcompare.com and contributor to compareHRIS.com, both of which help match businesses to the right HR or payroll service provider for their particular needs.
-Her background is in marketing and communications, employee education and training, development of policies and procedures and the ongoing delivery of outstanding customer service.
+Carolyn Sokol writes about issues that may affect small businesses such as human resources, hr management software, HR outsourcing and HRIS programs.
+She is the owner of compareHRIS.com as well as PEOcompare.com, both of which help match businesses to the right HR or payroll service provider for their particular needs.